Anjouan: Cuisine

 The local cuisine has a great deal of Arab and French influence.
 Spices such as turmeric, cloves, and cumin are widely used.
-Meals common to Anjouan include fish with coconut rice, pigeon pea stew, cooked taro dishes, and cassava dishes.
-The cassava leaves are eaten just as commonly as the roots, cooked with coconut milk and often paired with rice as the dish "Mataba".
-Hot peppers are also common in the form of a hot sauce called "putu", which is prepared by grinding fresh peppers together on stone.
-Spice level and general flavor of putu greatly depending on family and region.
+Common Anjouan foods include fish with coconut rice, pigeon pea stew, cooked taro, and cassava dishes.
+Cassava leaves are eaten just as often as the roots, cooked with coconut milk and often paired with rice in a dish called mataba.
+Hot peppers are also common in the form of a hot sauce called putu, which is prepared by grinding fresh peppers together on stone.
+The spiciness and general flavor of putu greatly depending on family and region.

-Different regions of Anjouan are known for producing different crops, with clove trees filling the Northeast corner of the island and the central mountainous region being rich with lychee fruit trees.
-Bananas, jackfruit, breadfruit, mangoes, papaya, red guava, green guava, a variety of lime, and small oranges are commonly found all over the island.
-Vanilla is grown by some for selling and exporting, but is not commonly consumed by Comorians themselves.
+Different regions of Anjouan are known for different crops.
+Clove trees fill the Northeast corner of the island and the central mountainous region is rich in lychee trees.
+Bananas, jackfruit, breadfruit, mangoes, papaya, red guava, green guava, a variety of lime, and small oranges are common all over the island.
+Vanilla is grown by some for export, but is not commonly consumed by Comorians themselves.

 Economy

-The island uses the Comorian franc as a currency which is printed by the Bank of France and issued by the central bank of the country, the Central Bank of the Comoros.
+The island uses the Comorian franc as a currency which is printed by the Bank of France and issued by the Central Bank of the Comoros.
 Many people on the island farm ylang-ylang, vanilla, and cloves.
 The economy of the island is dependent on agriculture and related industries.
 These industries employ over 80% of the workforce.
-The island's main food staple is rice, all of which must be imported.
+The island's main food staple is rice, all of which is imported.
 Anjouan is the world's primary exporter of ylang-ylang oil, an ingredient in almost all perfumes.